sileola/Max-Test/DOCUMENTATION.md

 The

-The CI pipeline was successful, as shown below: and the repo link is provided below:
+The CI pipeline was successful, as shown below:

  ![CI Pipeline](./images/pipeline.PNG 'CI Pipeline')

+the repo link for the CI pipeline is provided below:
 [GitHub Actions CI Repository Link](https://github.com/sileola/Max-Test.git)